-(5) Lost and Stolen Permits:
+(5) Lost and Stolen permits:

-(a) Permits which are lost or stolen must be reported immediately to the Transportation and Parking Office.
+(a) Permits, which are lost or stolen, must be reported immediately to the Transportation and Parking Office.
 They will be replaced (see rule 577-070-0020) only if the person to whom the permit was originally issued signs an affidavit of loss.
 A report must be filed with the Campus Public Safety Office if the permit has been stolen.

-(b) Any car appearing on campus with a permit listed in the Transportation and Parking Office as lost or stolen will be towed immediately on discovery, and will be subject to fines listed in rule 577-070-0045.
+(b) Any car appearing on campus with a permit listed in the Transportation and Parking Office as lost or stolen will be booted or towed immediately on discovery, and will be subject to fines listed in rule 577-070-0045.
 Possession of a lost or stolen permit could be grounds for criminal charges and/or University disciplinary action.
+Note: Permits not purchased through the Parking office are subject to forfeiture and may be considered stolen.

-(6) Forged or Altered Permits: Drivers of cars bearing forged or altered permits are subject to fines listed in 577-070-0045.
-The car will be impounded and/or towed immediately on discovery.
+(6) Forged or Altered permits: Drivers of cars bearing forged or altered permits are subject to fines listed in 577-070-0045.
+The car will be booted, impounded and/or towed immediately on discovery, and the remaining permit value may be forfeited.
+Drivers of cars bearing a forged permit will also be charged for the entire value of the permit from the date that it was originally issued.

-(7) Application for Refund of Fees: Unused portions of term parking permits may be submitted to the Transportation and Parking Office, where a schedule of refund amounts is posted.
+(7) Application for Refund of Fees: Unused portions of term parking permits may be submitted to the Transportation and Parking Office.
 Permits must be removed from the vehicle and returned to the Transportation and Parking Office.
 Refunds are computed from the date the permit is returned.
+Refunds will not be issued during the last two weeks of the academic term.

 (8) Faculty/Staff permits must be returned to the Transportation and Parking Office to stop payroll deduction or upon termination from the University.
-To terminate current months payroll deduction, permits must be turned in on or before the fifteenth of the month, and a payroll cancellation form signed to stop the parking deduction.
-A daily prorated amount for faculty and staff will be charged through the day the permit(s) are surrendered.
+To terminate current month's payroll deduction, permits must be turned in on or before the fifteenth of the month, and a payroll cancellation form signed to stop the parking deduction.
+A daily-prorated amount for faculty and staff will be charged through the day the permit(s) are surrendered.
+Permits not returned within 30 days after termination may be considered to be lost/stolen and the possessor of the permit will be billed the one month value of the parking permit.